alexksikes/fSphinx/tutorial/README.md

 Performance, Caching and Multiple Facets
 ----------------------------------------

 Most of the time we have many facets from which we may want to refine from.
-Calling Sphinx each time would be rather unefficient.
-Also we'd like to make good use of some the great optimization of Sphinx when multiple queries are processed.
-Since facet computation is expensive, we'd like to make sure the computation is cached when possible.
+Calling Sphinx each time would be rather inefficient.
+Also we'd like to make good use of some of the great optimization Sphinx provides with batched queries.
+Also since facet computation is expensive, we'd like to make sure the computation is cached when possible.

 Let's first create another facet to refine by year:

     # sql_table is optional and defaults to (facet_name)_terms
     fyear = Facet('year', sql_table=None)

-Since year is a numerical facet, we did not require to have a MySQL table for the term values, so we simply passe None to the sql_table parameter.
+Since year is a numerical facet, we did need a MySQL table for the term values and we simply passed None to the sql_table parameter.

-Now we can create a group of facet which will carry the computation of the year and actor facet all at once:
+Now we can create a group of facets which will carry the computation of the year and actor facet all at once:

     # let's put the facets in a group for faster computation
     facets = FacetGroup(fyear, factor)